Tohby823/DSA-Project-Documentation-SQL/README.md

 **SQL File:** [View SQL Script](sql/11_shipping_priority_analysis.sql)

-**Insight:** "We have a significant 'urgency gap' where low-priority orders are frequently shipped via Express Air, indicating that our logistics choices aren't currently aligned with customer needs."
+**Insight:** There is a clear mismatch in shipping priorities: low-priority orders are often sent by Express Air, while high-priority orders are frequently delivered by truck.
+This suggests that our logistics decisions are not fully aligned with customer needs and may not be optimized for shipping costs.

 ---